Level of Study

 Forms of Assessment

-The exam is a semester paper of about 4000 word and written during the last three weeks of the semester.
+The exam is a semester paper of about 4000 word and written during the last four weeks of the semester.
 The paper is written in French.

 At the end of the semester there is an oral exam related to the literary works on the reading list.
 The oral exam will also test the proficiency in French of the candidate.